-Hala Moddelmog is President and Chief Executive Officer of the Woodruff Arts Center, home to the Alliance Theatre, Atlanta Symphony Orchestra, and High Museum of Art.
-Moddelmog has spent 25 years in president and CEO roles and has served as a corporate director for four NYSE companies.
+Hala Moddelmog is President and Chief Executive Officer of the Woodruff Arts Center.
+Moddelmog has spent 30 years in president and CEO roles and has served as a corporate director for four NYSE companies and a Carlyle Group private portfolio company board.
 Her career has been spent almost entirely in Atlanta.

 Previously, Moddelmog served as President and CEO of Susan G. Komen for the Cure, the world’s largest breast cancer organization.
-Under her leadership, Komen achieved its first 4-Star Charity Navigator rating and record funding of research grants, with $100 million raised in 2007 for scientific grants.
+Under her leadership, Komen achieved its first 4-Star Charity Navigator rating.
 From 1995–2004, Moddelmog served as the first female president of an international QSR chain at Church’s Chicken, leading the brand through a complete transformation.

 Moddelmog has spent nearly a decade serving in volunteer leadership at the Arts Center.
 She served on the Woodruff Arts Center Board of Trustees from 2011–2017 and has served on the Woodruff Governing Board since 2017.
 Concurrently she also served on the Alliance Theatre Board of Directors from 2011–2020 and led the Alliance Theatre Board as co-chair from 2017–2019.

-Moddelmog currently serves as a director on the boards of FleetCor Technologies (NYSE:FLT), Lamb Weston (NYSE:LW), and Novolex (a portfolio company of The Carlyle Group).
-Her service in Atlanta’s nonprofit community includes the Board of Trustees of Children’s Healthcare of Atlanta, the Advisory Board of Georgia Tech’s Scheller College of Business, and the Board of Directors of the Georgia Public Telecommunications Commission, a governor-appointed position.
+Moddelmog currently serves as a director on the boards of FleetCor Technologies (NYSE:FLT) and Lamb Weston (NYSE:LW).
+Her involvement in Atlanta’s nonprofit community currently includes serving on the Board of Trustees of Children’s Healthcare of Atlanta, and the Executive Committee of Midtown Alliance.

 Moddelmog lives in Ansley Park with her husband, Steve.
-They have two adult children, two sons-in-law, and a granddaughter.
+They have two adult children, two sons-in-law, a granddaughter, and a grandson.